hishamalfahmi/fusely-landing-page/README.md

-# fusely-landing-page
+# Fusely Landing Page
-landing page designed by @imklau in figma coded by me
+landing page designed by @imklau in figma coded by me using HTML and vanilla CSS